 Note this is on the edge of the park south of the main entrance on the eastern side.
 To get there, head nine miles south of the town of Estes Park off of Highway 7.

 There are four campgrounds that have RV camping in Rocky Mountain National Park.
 Aspenglen allows 30 ft motor homes and trailers, Glacier Basin allows 35 ft motor homes and trailers, Moraine Park allows 40 ft motor homes and trailers, and Timber Creek allows 30 ft motor homes and trailers.
 Read more about RVing in Rocky Mountain National Park.
 You can make reservations for any of these four at Recreation.gov.

 Open late May through late September, Aspenglen Campground is just west of the Fall River Entrance Station in a beautiful pine forest near Fall River.
 At 8,200 feet, you are that much closer to the canopy stars hanging above you at night.

 With 53 sites total accommodating tents and RVs up to 30 feet in length (RVs permitted in loops B and C), this campground allows generators on the C Loop only from 7:30 a.m. to 10 a.m. and 4 p.m. to 8:30 p.m.
-You can make reservations up to six months in advance online at www.recreation.gov or by calling 877-444-6777.
+You must make reservations up to six months in advance online at www.recreation.gov.

 Because cell phones don’t work here, get ready to truly disconnect from the rest of the world and immerse yourself into the wonders of the park.
 Just a short walk away lies Fall River Visitor Center and ranger-led evening programs are often offered in the summer.